cerebral/cerebral/docs/docs/docs/developer_guide/compute.md

 ...
 ```

 We also use the *when* operator to figure out if we indeed have an error, diverging execution to show an error message.
-If that is not the case, we update our state tree on show the message.
+If that is not the case, we update our state tree and show the message.

 Note here that we also updated the *toast* to allow no time to passed in, causing it to stick.

 You can use computeds with other computeds, directly in tags, with operators, in actions and in components.
 Lets update our **App** component: